Is lack of energy derailing your productivity as the day goes on? And you find that fatigue has become a constant companion.

 When you are dehydrated, you feel sluggish and your mind slows down too.
 Yes, you don’t feel energetic when you are dehydrated.

 These little seeds are so nutritious.
 They are a great addition to smoothies, snacks, and salads.
 And for good reason.
-They are packed full of nutrients such as protein, magnesium, manganese, and zinc, that are essential for many processes contributing to more energy.
+They are packed full of nutrients such as protein, magnesium, manganese, and zinc, which are essential for many processes contributing to more energy.

 They are also a great source of fiber, healthy carbs, and omega 3 fatty acids.
 Grab a handful for an afternoon pick me up and you will abate the afternoon crash.